Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

 To construct the \Cto{} dataset, we collected data from the subreddits \textit{r/amazonalexa} and \textit{r/googleassistant}.
 We identified users who engaged in these subreddits, and collected their timeline data one year before and one year after engagement with the corresponding subreddits.
 In total, the \Cto{} dataset comprised 22,349,334 posts and comments from 13,016 unique users.

-To construct \Ctt{}, we obtained timelines of 17,191 Reddit users who had posted or commented with the subreddits \textit{r/aww} and \textit{r/movies}---inspired by prior work~\cite{saha2017stress}.
-For comparison with the \Tr{}, we assigned a placebo date to each user in the \Ctt{} dataset based on a non-parametric distribution of \Tr{} dates.
+To construct \Ctt{}, we obtained timelines of 17,191 Reddit users who had posted or commented in the subreddits \textit{r/aww} and \textit{r/movies}---inspired by prior work~\cite{saha2017stress}.
+For comparison with the \Tr{} group, we assigned a placebo date to each user in the \Ctt{} dataset based on a non-parametric distribution of \Tr{} dates.
 The placebo date could only fall on a day when the user had posted or commented on Reddit, ensuring that it corresponded to actual activity and reducing potential temporal confounds.
-A Kolmogorov–Smirnov (KS) test confirmed high similarity between treatment and placebo date distributions ($D=0.006$, $p=0.999$; \autoref{fig:placebo_date}).
+A Kolmogorov–Smirnov (KS) test confirmed a high degree of similarity between treatment and placebo date distributions ($D=0.006$, $p=0.999$; \autoref{fig:placebo_date}).
 For each user in the \Ctt{}, we collected timeline data spanning one year before and one year after the placebo date, yielding 10,055 users with 21,368,841 Reddit posts/comments.
+To ensure mutually exclusive groups, we additionally excluded 45 users whose posting histories indicated activity across multiple groups, consistent with prior work~\cite{saha2019social,yuan2023mental}.